Feat-FeAR/logSpace/content/docs/coding/git_survival.md

     ```
     {{< hint info >}}
 __NOTE__
+`git pull` will _synchronize_ your local repository with the remote in terms of
-This is not a _synchronization_ procedure, since all the uncommitted changes in
+_committed changes_, leaving all the uncommitted changes possibly present in the
-the local branch are preserved when you `git pull`.
+local branch untouched, though.
     {{< /hint >}}

 1. Make changes to one or multiple project files.
 The best practice here is to